J&K Govt signs MoU with LuLu Group to set up food processing & logistics hub in Srinagar

-DUBAI: Today J&K Government signed a Memorandum of Understanding (MoU) with LuLu Group to set up a food processing & logistics hub in Srinagar, in the presence of Lieutenant Governor, Manoj Sinha and LuLu group Chairman, Yusuff Ali MA.
-This historic agreement was signed by Principal Secretary, Industries & Commerce, J&K UT, Sh.
-Ranjan Prakash Thakur and Ashraf Ali MA, Executive Director, LuLu Group.
+DUBAI, Jan 6: J&K Government on Wednesday signed a Memorandum of Understanding (MoU) with LuLu Group to set up a food processing & logistics hub in Srinagar, in the presence of Lieutenant Governor, Manoj Sinha and LuLu group Chairman, Yusuff Ali MA.

+The historic agreement was signed by Principal Secretary, Industries & Commerce, J&K UT, Ranjan Prakash Thakur and Ashraf Ali MA, Executive Director, LuLu Group, said an official spokesman.

+Lieutenant Governor, Manoj Sinha also inaugurated Jammu & Kashmir promotion week at the LuLu Hypermarket, Dubai.

 “The world-famous GI tagged saffron has been launched at LuLu Hypermarket, which I see as a major step towards boosting Jammu Kashmir and Dubai partnership.
 LuLu group is already importing apple from Jammu Kashmir and with saffron, we are adding Kashmir's finest spice to the basket.
 I am certain this new beginning will take our trade to unprecedented levels,” the Lt Governor further added.